SweetySojrani/Cloud_Scaling/Project_Journal.md

        sudo riak start

        In Riak2:
-       - Start Riak
+       - Start Riak\
        sudo riak start

-       - Stage to the admin cluster on Riak1 sudo riak-admin cluster join riak@<Riak1_private_ip>
+       - Stage to the admin cluster on Riak1\
+       sudo riak-admin cluster join riak@<Riak1_private_ip>
        - This was giving an error that the node is not reachable.
-On investigating found that below two lines needs to be added to               riak.conf in all the nodes which ressolved the error./ erlang.distribution.port_range.minimum = 6000/ erlang.distribution.port_range.maximum = 7999
+On investigating found that below two lines needs to be added to               riak.conf in all the nodes which ressolved the error.\
+       erlang.distribution.port_range.minimum = 6000\
+       erlang.distribution.port_range.maximum = 7999

        In Riak1
-       - Check the cluster plan which will show the staged changes with Riak2 available to join the admin cluster sudo riak-admin cluster plan
+       - Check the cluster plan which will show the staged changes with Riak2 available to join the admin cluster\
+       sudo riak-admin cluster plan

-       - the below command will show that Riak2 is available to join the cluster. sudo riak-admin cluster status
+       - the below command will show that Riak2 is available to join the cluster.\
+       sudo riak-admin cluster status

-       - this command will commit the joining Riak2 node to valid status sudo riak-admin cluster commit
+       - this command will commit the joining Riak2 node to valid status\
+       sudo riak-admin cluster commit

        With this Riak2 has joined the cluster with Riak1.